 The chickens are free to roam the meadow, eating grass, insects and worms and are supplemented with feed from local farms that use organic practices.
 “I’ll buy [feed] from an organic farmer or from a farmer in transition to become an organic farmer.” says Benuel.
 Buying from these transitional farms “encourages producers to start switching [to organic]”.

 Sustainable and humane farming practices are held at a high standard for the Stoltzfus’s.
 They originally began producing organic milk in the 1980’s due to fluctuations in conventional milk prices, “But in a couple years after following the organic practices, that changed.”
 They began to value eating organically raised and produced foods and the impact it had on their family, “it turned into a health reason.
 Family health was a big concern”.

 Pasture-raised birds spend most of their life outdoors, with a fair amount of space plus access to a barn.
 Many are able to eat a diet of worms, insects and grass, along with feed.
 Learn more here.

 DISCOVER LOCAL EGG PRODUCERS

 We support a number of local egg producers within 100 miles of our Distribution Center.
-These local farms, many of which are family-run, prioritize the humane treatment of their animals by providing them with open space to roam and feed, sheltering them from bad weather and predators, and feeding them a diet free of GMOs, antibiotics and chemicals.
+These farms prioritize the humane treatment of their animals by providing them with open space to roam and feed, sheltering them from bad weather and predators, and feeding them a diet free of GMOs.
 Discover other locally sourced eggs available at your local Kimberton Whole Foods, here.